 Extracts taken from Paul’s Eulogy by kind permission of his niece Yvonne

-A gentleman called Paul Mallier had admired the Landmark Trust through his work in the travel industry, although he’d never stayed in one of our buildings.
-He visited us at our exhibition stand at a Luxury Travel Fair some years ago and it was in the summer of 2013 that we first spoke to him about the potential gift of his flat to us.
-We met with Paul to discuss his wishes and we took the opportunity to make him aware of our Legacy Estate.
+Paul admired the Landmark Trust, although he’d never stayed in one of our buildings.
+It was in the summer of 2013 that we first spoke to him about the gift of his flat to us.
+We discussed his wishes and explained about the Landmark Legacy Estate.

-Paul subsequently included this amazing gift to us in his Will.
-He attended several events held exclusively for supporters who are leaving gifts in their Wills.
-It was at one of these that our Chairman, Neil Mendoza, was able to thank him personally for his generosity.
+Paul subsequently included this amazing gift in his Will.
+He attended several events held exclusively for our legacy supporters where our Chairman, Neil Mendoza, was able to thank him personally.